kanti-lal/devTinder-backend/homework.md

 - Create POST  /signup API to add data to database
 - Push some document using APIs from postmans
 - Error handling using try, catch

+- JS Objects vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recieve data from the end user ( user, postman)